Local Watershed Groups

 Books

-- Consider the Source by Loring Bullard – $12.95 Available at the Watershed Committee Office and Barnes and Noble
+- Consider the Source by Loring Bullard – $12.95 available at the Watershed Center

-- Jordan Creek-The Story of an Urban Stream by Loring Bullard -Available at the Watershed Committee Office
+- Jordan Creek – The Story of an Urban Stream by Loring Bullard -available at the Watershed Center

-- Gargoyle Country: The Inspiring Geology of Springfield & Greene County by Jerry Vineyard $24.95-Available at the Watershed Committee Office
+- Gargoyle Country: The Inspiring Geology of Springfield & Greene County by Jerry Vineyard – $24.9, available at the Watershed Center